 The goal of the Stage Gate process is to improve decision making and project outcomes.
 If you don’t notice mistakes in your project early on, they can build on each other and become harder to fix.
 But when you frequently refer to your project plan as you progress through it, you will see errors more clearly and can address them right away.
-Having multiple checkpoints also provides clarity as team members work together on project tasks.Try Asana for project management
+Having multiple checkpoints also provides clarity as team members work together on project tasks.Create a risk management plan template

 The Stage Gate process is most commonly used to improve the product development process.
 Product development projects are often large projects involving cross-functional teams.
 The Stage Gate process simplifies the project by providing checkpoints to keep everyone on the same page.
 You can use this process when developing products or when working on other complex initiatives, such as a website overhaul or a marketing campaign.